How Business Architecture Can Help Define Data Architecture

 Have you ever attended a strategy session with people from other business units only to realize that certain terms and concepts have a different meaning in your department?
 A disjointed information vocabulary and corresponding data architecture results in a wide range of challenges that include strategy execution failures, customer discontinuity, initiative scoping issues, regulatory violations, reporting errors, poorly aligned requirements, poor software system interoperability, proliferation of high-risk desktop solutions, and an ineffective baseline for AI solutions.
 How can your organization reverse its course and overcome these challenges?

-On Wednesday, December 8 at 12pm ET (see your local time), Cutter Consortium Fellow William Ulrich will reveal how a well-articulated information map and capability map serve as the basis for defining and validating an organization’s data architecture, informing data transformation requirements, and providing a foundation for IT investments.
+In this on-demand webinar, Cutter Consortium Fellow William Ulrich will reveal how a well-articulated information map and capability map serve as the basis for defining and validating an organization’s data architecture, informing data transformation requirements, and providing a foundation for IT investments.
 You will see why many data architectures often miss essential information and replicate other information in ways that create major business issues.
 This webinar will help you: